 How To Shock a Pool

-Before we discuss how to shock a pool, let’s explain why and when to shock a pool.
+Before we discuss how to shock a pool, let’s explain why and when to do it.
 Shocking a pool is part of regular maintenance during the warmer months.
-It is also done throughout the entire year, just less often.
+It is also done throughout the entire year, just less often during cooler months.
 Pool owners and pool service professionals shock a pool to “super-chlorinate” the water.
 Shocking a swimming pool will destroy bacteria, algae and organic waste that regular chlorination may have missed.

 Why Shock a Pool?